dungeons-of-moria/umoria/docs/manual.md

 which cost less than 10 gold pieces do not count, as haggling well with these items is usually either very easy or almost impossible.

-Once inside a store, the stores inventory will appear on the screen along with a set of options for the character.
+Once inside a store, the store inventory will appear on the screen along with a set of options for the character.
 The store’s inventory can be browsed if there is more than one page to View.
 Items can be sold to, or purchased from the character’s backpack.
 Regular inventory and